- Arrive promptly and take out your equipment and homework diaries straight away.

 - Don’t be discouraged if the work is difficult.
 Having a go and persevering are qualities to value.

 - On encountering staff and other pupils for the first time during the day it is courteous to greet them.
-Even a smile is courteous if its a person you don’t know.
-Don’t forget to thank guests who have helped.
+Even a smile is courteous if it is a person you don’t know.
+Don’t forget to thank guests who have helped or allowed you to go through the door first.

 - Use a blue or black ink pen, underline headings with a ruler and draw diagrams in pencil.